philwilks/ZwiftIRL/README.md

 the image.
 I didn't know this was possible until I started this project, but it turns out Canvas is pretty powerful and well supported.

-Made in a day, and hosted with [AWS Amplify](https://aws.amazon.com/amplify/) which is a great way of hosting front-end apps.
+The original project was pretty much made in a day.
+I'm now working on it in the evenings and weekends to add a few more features.
+If you have an idea and want to contribute, please start by making an issue so we can discuss it.

-Styled without writing any CSS using [Tailwind CSS](https://tailwindcss.com), which is awesome.
+Hosted with [AWS Amplify](https://aws.amazon.com/amplify/) which is a great way of hosting front-end apps.
+Styled using [Tailwind CSS](https://tailwindcss.com), which is awesome.

 ## Reading list